shixumeng-cas/shixumeng-cas.github.io/index.md

 - [The Interior Inverse Electromagnetic Scattering for an Inhomogeneous Cavity](https://arxiv.org/abs/2012.04870), accepted Inverse Problems, arXiv:2012.04870 (2020) (With F. Zeng)
 - A convergent low-wavenumber, high-frequency homogenization of the wave equation in periodic media with a source term, arXiv:2002.02838 (2020) (with B. Guzina and O. Oudghiri-Idrissi)

-### Postdoc positions (up to two) and Ph.D. student positions are open this 2021 year!
+### Postdoc positions (up to two) and Ph.D. student positions are open this 2021 year
 Contact shixumeng 'at' amss.ac.cn